brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

     std::vector<int> elems;
     int* best; // within elems

-    consteval auto operator template() -> void { }
+    consteval auto to_meta_representation() -> void { }
 };
 ```
 :::

 But... that's not quite right.
-The rules I laid out above say that after we invoke `operator template`, we normalize all of the members.
+The rules I laid out above say that after we invoke `to_meta_representation`, we normalize all of the members.
 Which, for `elems` is going to reallocate such that `best` no longer points within there.
 This should end up failing to compile because `best` will not be a valid pointer (for not pointing to persistent memory).

 There are three ways I can think of to make this particular type work.